outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     1. _#_ cp /usr/src/linux/.config ./gentoo-livecd-default-kernel-config-reference
 15. Configuring compile options.
 To keep the settings, Portage reads in the /etc/portage/make.conf file, a configuration file for Portage.
     1. _#_ emacs /mnt/gentoo/etc/portage/make.conf
-    2. CFLAGS and CXXFLAGS.
+    2. `CFLAGS` and `CXXFLAGS`.
 Check your CPU architecture to set `-march=` parameter.
 Refer to [Intel](https://wiki.gentoo.org/wiki/Safe_CFLAGS#Intel).
 Command `grep -m1 -A3 "vendor_id" /proc/cpuinfo` will show the current CPU architecure information.
 That link also teach you how to precisely detect `-march=` parameter by touching, compiling and comparing two _.gcc_ files.
         1. CFALGS="-march=corei7-avx -O2 -pipe"
         2. CXXFLAGS="${CFLAGS}"
     3. The `MAKEOPTS` variable defines how many parallel compilations should occur when installing a package.
 Usually this value is number of _cpu cores + 1_.